christc4/web/sites/archive.avsbq.org/think/index.md

 The answer to 1984 is 1776

 Everyone is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid

+You forget about a thousand things each day, make sure this is one of them